UNB Reds women's ice hockey: Inaugural season

 The Reds first game, which was also their Atlantic University Sport season opener took place versus the Mount Allison Mounties on October 13, 2018.
 The game was the Reds first women's ice hockey game since an 8-1 loss to Mount Allison in the AUS Quarterfinals on February 22, 2008.
-As a side note, it was also the Reds first home opener since October 27th, 2007.
+As a side note, it was also the Reds first home opener since October 27, 2007.
 Jennifer Bell scored unassisted, 21 seconds into the second period, on Mounties goaltender Kaitlin Mowbray, capitalizing on a power play for the first goal of the new era.
 The game would go into double overtime, with Mounties skater Maddy Koughan scoring the game-winning tally.
 Of note, Kendra Woodland would be recognized as the Second Star of the Game, recording 32 saves.

 Woodland would emerge among the team's star players in the landmark season.
 Participating in 23 regular season games, she would capture a trio of honours, including the Atlantic University Sport Rookie of the Year, First Team All-Star honours, plus a spot on the AUS All-Rookie Team.
 Winning nine games, including three shutouts, she paced all goaltenders in conference play with a sparkling .945 save percentage, ranking eighth overall in U Sports play.

-Statistically, Tammy Kehler would finish as the Reds leading scorer, amassing 16 points, on the strength of 10 assists.
+Statistically, Tamina Kehler would finish as the Reds leading scorer, amassing 16 points, on the strength of 10 assists.
 Jennifer Bell and Lillian George would tie for the team lead in goals scored with 7.
 Between the pipes, Kendra Woodland amassed 23 appearances, recording a Goals Against Average of 1.73 and a save percentage of .945.

 Qualifying for the playoffs in the first season of their return, the Reds faced off against the UPEI Panthers program in the Subway Atlantic University Sport quarter-final series.
 Enjoying a 3-0 lead in Game One, the Reds would prevail in a 3-2 final, to win the first playoff game of the new era.
 Goals were scored by Lillian George, Ashley Stratton and Paige Grenier.